-Several years ago, I had about the next dialogue with the General Director of the construction and installation company:
+Several years ago, I had about the next dialogue with a General Director of a construction and installation company:

 - – You know, over the last few years we have stopped growing.

 - – And what do you do to make your business grow?

 - – Just do not tell me that we need to “sell more”!